 Synthesis

 A review of the literature suggests that early mobilization is an important aspect of postoperative recovery to prevent respiratory complications.
-It is important for nurses to adhere to mobilization protocols for clients undergoing postoperative recovery, however, very few studies thoroughly explore the definition of ‘early’, whether there is a standard timeframe, and how that timeframe may vary among different surgery types.
+It is important for nurses to adhere to mobilization protocols for clients undergoing postoperative recovery, however, very few studies thoroughly explore the definition of ‘early,’ whether there is a standard timeframe, and how that timeframe may vary among different surgery types.
 Few studies also deduce the extent to which early mobilization interventions vary across different client populations and surgery types.
 Despite the effectiveness of early mobilization, the clinical outcomes of the interventions across different surgery types remains partially unclear, since the recovery process may be largely determined by the type and invasiveness of the surgery and individual factors such as age and comorbidities, among others.
 More clarity is also needed to identify the presence of early mobilization resources for healthcare providers.
 In addition, more research is necessary to explore the degree of healthcare providers’ compliance to mobilization protocols for postoperative clients.
 These discrepancies must be addressed to truly understand the impact of early mobilization on the incidence of postoperative respiratory complications, as well as the various factors that influence its implementation in surgical settings.

 Research Methods

 A quantitative research study using a randomized controlled trial (RCT) design will be conducted.
 This research design was selected as the method of choice because RCTs are generally used to evaluate the effectiveness of an intervention (Bhide, Shah, & Acharya, 2018).
 In this case, the aim of the study is to evaluate the intervention of early mobilization within the first postoperative day and its effect on the incidence rate of respiratory complications during postoperative recovery.
-RCTs are considered to be the gold standard and the better choice amongst experimental research designs (Park, Usher, & Foster, 2014).
+RCTs are the gold standard and the better choice amongst experimental research designs (Park, Usher, & Foster, 2014).
 One reason for this is because RCTs can most effectively demonstrate the cause-effect relation between an intervention and the associated outcomes (Sibbald & Roland, 1998).
 Furthermore, RCT was chosen as the research design because of its ability to be easily synthesized and systematically reviewed.
 RCTs support and contribute to the production of high-quality data which can be used to improve patient outcomes and support cost-effective, evidence-based practice (Bhide et al., 2018).
 Randomized controlled trials have several advantages in their design.
 RCTs primarily aim to measure, evaluate, and compare the effectiveness of an intervention between a treatment group and a control group (El-Masri, 2014).
-In this study, the control group will receive standard postoperative recovery care without intervention, where as the treatment group will receive early mobilization interventions in addition to the standard postoperative recovery care.
+In this study, the control group will receive standard postoperative recovery care without intervention, whereas the treatment group will receive early mobilization interventions in addition to the standard postoperative recovery care.
 This ideally allows the researcher to evaluate whether the presence of an intervention had any significant effect on the outcomes.
 Strict randomization of participants who present with similar but varying histories and comorbidities helps to minimize selection bias in order to isolate and truly evaluate the effect of the interventions (El-Masri, 2014).
 Manipulation of variables in a controlled environment also benefits the research study by minimizing confounding bias and measurement bias, thereby increasing the accuracy and generalizability of the results (Bhattacherjee, 2012; El-Masri, 2014).
 The results of the study may consequently be more reliable and valid due to the random and controlled nature of this experimental design.
-It is important to prevent and reduce the aforementioned biases as they can lead to invalid assessments of the cause-effect relationship and thereby threaten the legitimacy of the experimental outcomes.
+It is important to prevent and reduce the biases as they can lead to invalid assessments of the cause-effect relationship and thereby threaten the legitimacy of the experimental outcomes.

 Participants